 Non-formal TVET programmes are provided by various ministries (Agriculture, Culture, Youth).
-For example; the Ministry of Youth (Ministère de la Jeunesse) establishes youth training programmes and the Ministry of Agriculture (Ministère de l'Agriculture et du Développement Rural) organises apprenticeships.
+For example; the Ministry of Youth (Ministère de la Jeunesse) establishes youth training programmes and the Ministry of Agriculture (Ministère de l'Agriculture et du Développement Rural) organizes apprenticeships.

 Cameroon has a significant informal sector and a great deal of vocational training is done in informal settings, however little of these activities is documented.
-An example the Groupement

-Interprofessionnel des Artisans (GIPA), an organisation made up of craftsmen, provides traditional apprenticeship to improve the instructional skills and training levels of its masters.
+An example the Groupement Interprofessionnel des Artisans (GIPA), an organization made up of craftsmen, provides traditional apprenticeship to improve the instructional skills and training levels of its masters.

-Netherlands Organisation for International Cooperation in Higher Education (2012).
+Nuffic (2012).
 Country module - Republic of Cameroon.
-The Hague: Nuffic: 17 June 2014.
+The Hague: Netherlands Organization for International Cooperation in Higher Education.
+Accessed: 17 June 2014.

 Republic of Cameroon (2006).
 Education Sector Strategy Document.
 Yaoundé: Republic of Cameroon.
-Accessed: 17 June 2014.

 UNESCO-EFA (2012).
 Building skills in the Informal Sector.
 Bonn: UNESCO.
-Accessed: 17 June 2014.
+Accessed: 17 June 2014

 UNESCO-IBE (2010).
 World Data on Education, VII Ed.
 2010/11.
 Republic of Cameroon.
 Geneva: UNESCO-IBE.
-Accessed: 17 June 2014.